LuizGyro/pcs3549-robot-game/GDD/gdd.md

 (Note : If you’re soloing you might not need to define this part, as you can just use the Derived Classes + Themes section as a reference.
 It’s up to you.)

-# Sounds/Music
+# Música e Sons
 ## Style Attributes
-	Again, consistency is key.
+> Again, consistency is key.
 Define that consistency here.
 What kind of instruments do you want to use in your music?
 Any particular tempo, key?
 Influences, genre?
 Mood?

 Stylistically, what kind of sound effects are you looking for?
 Do you want to exaggerate actions with lengthy, cartoony sounds (e.g. mario’s jump), or use just enough to let the player know something happened (e.g. mega man’s landing)?
 Going for realism?
 You can use the music style as a bit of a reference too.

-	Remember, auditory feedback should stand out from the music and other sound effects so the player hears it well.
+> Remember, auditory feedback should stand out from the music and other sound effects so the player hears it well.
 Volume, panning, and frequency/pitch are all important aspects to consider in both music and sounds - so plan accordingly!

-## Sounds Needed
+## Sons necessária
 Effects
 Soft Footsteps (dirt floor)
 Sharper Footsteps (stone floor)